 Vibration exercise oscillates bloody clots out of heart valves

-What do doctors know about carboxyhemoglobin, or the long QT?
+What do doctors know about carboxyhemoglobin, the sick sinus syndrome or the long QT?

 Thrombodextracardia is a new theory that explains how VTE interfere with blood flow at the triscupid and pulmonary valves, which causes the tachy-brady rhythm of the sick sinus syndrome.

-Blood flow from cardiac contractions generates the electrokinetic potentials of the ECG, and blood clots alter blood flow.
-The ECG can diagnose blood clots in the heart valves.
+Blood flow from cardiac contractions generates the electrokinetic potentials of the ECG.
+Because blood clots alter blood flow, which alters the ECG pattern, the ECG can diagnose blood clots in the heart valves.
 VTE in the tricuspid valve causes pulsus reversus, PAC, SVT, atrial flutter, and paradoxical atrial fibrillation; while VTE in the pulmonary valve causes PVC, pulsus interruptus, and the long QT.